aaronbloomfield/ccc/docs/web3py.md

 #### Transactions

-In geth, we would unlock our account with our password, and then call `sendTransaction()`.
+In geth, we would unlock our account with our password, and then call `send_transaction()`.
 To do this in Python is a bit more complicated.

 First, we need the private key in decrypted form.
 This was done in the [Private Ethereum Blockchain assignment](ethprivate/index.html) ([md](ethprivate/index.md)) in part 4 -- if you don't have that decrypted private key saved, or if you changed accounts, then re-do that section.
 Your private key will be of the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'`.
 Save it via: